akiomiyao/ped/README.md

 After the new login, docker commands can be execute with your account.

 ## Installation
+- If you do not want to use the docker container, downloading of programs is required.
 - Programs run on Unix platforms (FreeBSD, Linux, MacOS).
-- If you do not want to use the docker container, downloading of programs is required.
 - Download zip file of PED from https://github.com/akiomiyao/ped and extract.
 or
 ```
 git clone https://github.com/akiomiyao/ped.git
 ```
-If you got scripts from github, update to newest version is very easy using pull command of git.
+If you got scripts by clone command of git, update to newest version is very easy using pull command of git.
 ```
 git pull
 ```